toxyy/wsl_portproxy/README.md

 # WSL Portproxy
 Puts WSL on the public internet by running a netsh portproxy through an admin powershell, all within WSL.

-This tool was created to help use wsl as a public webserver without having to interface with Windows or another shell.
+This tool was created to help use wsl as a public webserver without having to interface with Windows.
 ## Why
 If you run an apache server on port 80 and connect to your public ip, you will time out, as WSL2 runs within its own virtual network that only the local computer can connect to.